Search

 Benefits of Employee Empowerment

-People are your firm's most underutilized resource.
-In the new knowledge-based economy, independent entrepreneurship and initiative is needed throughout the ranks of your organization.
+Be an inclusive leader.
+In today's innovation-driven economy, independent intrapreneurship and initiative is needed throughout the ranks of your organization.

 Jack Welch advice business quotes